 To be honest, it took a while to notice any changes as we started our exploration.
 The main entrance hall has a decidedly early-1990s vibe to its architecture.
-I noticed that the food court had been updated and had newer local restaurants, like Goddess and the Baker.
+The food court is updated and has newer local restaurants, like Goddess and the Baker.
 Other than that, the much-reduced stained glass exhibits was the only thing that felt different from my last visit 5-ish years ago.

 We all spent some time gawking at the early-20th century architecture of the amphitheater at the pier’s end, but it was only on our walk back down the waterfront that the changes at Navy Pier became apparent.
 The walkways feel wide open and welcoming.
-All the crowding bric-a-brac and vendor stalls have been swept away.
+Crowding bric-a-brac and vendor stalls are gone.
 In their place are open spaces, comfortable boardwalk seating, and some sleekly modern ticketing pavilions.
 For the first time, I could imagine visiting Navy Pier “just because.”